pputz/cleaning-data/CodeBook.md

   - subject: Each row identifies the subject who performed the activity for each window sample.
 Its range is from 1 to 30.
   - activity: Each row identifies one of six activities observed: walking, walking_upstairs, walking_downstairs sitting, standing, laying.
 In the orignial experiment the subjects were videotaped in order to identify these activites.

+**Each row in HAR_Tidy.txt represents observations for a unique combination of subject and activity.**

 The remaining 66 variable are so-called "features".
 They come from the accelerometer and gyroscope 3-axial raw signals.
 Reyes-Ortiz et al. caputured these time domain signals (prefix 't' to denote time) at a constant rate of 50 Hz.
 Then they were filtered using a median filter and a 3rd order low pass Butterworth filter with a corner frequency of 20 Hz to remove noise.
 Similarly, the acceleration signal was then separated into body and gravity acceleration signals using another low pass Butterworth filter with a corner frequency of 0.3 Hz.

-Note: The units for the measured data are standard gravity units (g) for the accelerometer data and rad/sec for the gyroscope data.
+**Note:** The units for the measured data are standard gravity units (g) for the accelerometer data and rad/sec for the gyroscope data.
 However, **all features are normalized and bounded within [-1,1].**

   - tBodyAcc_Mean_X: Arithmetic mean of body acceleration in direction X.